 A consistent method by which information is organized and stored on physical media.
 Different operating systems typically have different file systems.
 File systems are often a tree-structured network of files and directories, with a root directory at the top and parent and child directories below the root.

 A basic Internet protocol based on Transmission Control Protocol/Internet Protocol (TCP/IP) that enables the retrieving and storing of files between systems on the Internet without regard to the operating systems or architectures of the systems involved in the file transfer.

 A network configuration, usually both hardware and software, that protects networked computers within an organization from outside access.
 A firewall can monitor or prohibit connections to and from specified services or hosts.

 Software that is typically used to help with the initial booting stage of a system and with system management.
 Firmware is embedded in read-only memory (ROM) or programmable ROM (PROM).

-A programmable read-only memory (PROM) that can be reprogrammed while installed within the system, from software on a disk, by a voltage pulse, or flash of light.
+Programmable read-only memory (PROM) that can be reprogrammed while installed within the system, from software on a disc, by a voltage pulse, or flash of light.

 fully qualified domain name (FQDN)

 The complete and unique Internet name of a system, such as “www.sun.com.”
 The FQDN includes a host server name (www) and its top-level (.com) and second-level (.sun) domain names.
 A FQDN can be mapped to a system’s Internet Protocol (IP) address.

 A computer or program that interconnects two networks and then passes data packets between the networks.
 A gateway has more than one network interface.